 Long Term Loans vs. Short Term Loans

-There are so many different loan options out there that it becomes quite difficult to keep track and assess which type would be most suited to you and your needs.
+There are so many different loan application options out there that it becomes quite difficult to keep track and assess which type would be most suited to you and your needs.

 What Is The Difference Between Long Term Loans And Short Term Loans?